-Ever felt so nervous your jaw clenched shut and your stomach filled with knots?
+My jaw clenched and my stomach filled with knots.

 Every.
 Single.
 Time.